-OR TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF T THE SECURITIES EXCHANGE ACT OF 1934 1 For the transition period from to Commission file number: 33 3-232426 Crown ElectroKinetics (Exact name of registrant as specific Delaware 47-5423944 (State or other juriso diction of incorporation o r organization) (I.R.S.
-Employer Identification No.) 1110 NE Circle Blvd., Corvallis, (Address of principal executive offi (800) 674-3612 (Registrant's telephone number, incl uding area code) on 13 or 15(d) of the Securities Exchange Act of 1934 during been subject to such filing requirements for the past 90 days. ata File required to be submitted pursuant to Rule 405 of R ant was required to submit such files).
-Yes \boxtimes No \square tegulation S-T (§ n non-accelerated filer, a smaller reporting company or an empany," and "emerging growth company" in Rule 12b-2 of the Large Accelerated Filer Non-accelerated Filer Emerging growth company Accelerated Filer Smaller Reporting Company If an emerging growth company, accounting standards provided put ne extended transition period for complying with any new or revised financial Indicate by check mark whether registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ The number of shares of common stock, \$0.0001 par value per share, outstanding as of April 1, 20 20 was 17,191,000.
-Title of each class: Trading Symbol Name of each exchange on which reg istered: Common Stock, \$0.00 001 par value -
+(Exact name of registrant as specified in its charter)

+Delaware 47-5423944 (State or other jurisdiction (I.R.S.
+Employer of incorporation or organization) Identification No.) 1110 NE Circle Blvd., Corvallis, Oregon 97330 (Address of principal executive offices) (Zip Code) (800) 674-3612 (Registrant's telephone number, including area code) l reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the jured to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes d electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regul for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$ ation S-T (§ ccelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emer ccelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the E Large Accelerated Filer Accelerated Filer Non-accelerated Filer Smaller Reporting Company X Emerging growth company If an emerging growth company, indicate by check mark if the accounting standards provided pursuant to Section $7(a)(2)(B)$ he registrant has elected not to use the extended transition period for complying with any new or revi of the Securities Act. $\Box$ sed financial ndicate by check mark whether registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\Box$ No $\boxtimes$ The number of shares of common stock, \$0.0001 par value po er share, outstanding as of March 19, 2020 was 17,191,000.
+Title of each class: Trading Symbol Name of each exchange on which re egistered: